wp-plugins/memberfindme/readme.txt

 = 3.6 =
 * Fixes compatibility with WordPress 4.0.1 and up
 * Add options to enable or disable event date/times and location to event list widet

+= 3.7 =
+* Fixes missing title with Yoast SEO when force rewrite titles is enabled